 Do you offer scholarships?

 Yes.
 Scholarships are available to students who demonstrate financial need, especially if students apply by the priority deadline for the upcoming school year.
-Tuition is modest compared to other private schools.
+Tuition is modest compared to other San Francisco private schools.

 Do students need to take a specific test to be admitted?